CWRUbotix/rov-24/README.md

 Then install the Dev Containers VsCode extension.

 To open the container use `F1` to open the command bar and use `Tasks: Runs Task`.
 Then from the Task selection choose `Docker Rebuild`.
 This will build and run the docker container.
 Make sure to choose `ROV Linux` for which type to run.

+For gui apps run `xhost + local:docker` before launching docker or add to `.bashrc`.

 ##### Bare Metal